aparis69/aparis69.github.io/_posts/2018-3-10-Atmosphere Modeling By Sketching.md

 <img class="displayed" src="https://raw.githubusercontent.com/Moon519/moon519.github.io/master/images/cloud2.png">

-*Our atmosphere model : divided into four layers that can contains only certain types of clouds, which are modelled as a vector of Spheres/Densities representing the shapes.
-Extra parameters specify the maximum size of the cloud.*
+<center><i>Our atmosphere model : divided into four layers that can contains only certain types of clouds, which are modelled as a vector of Spheres/Densities representing the shapes.
+Extra parameters specify the maximum size of the cloud.</i></center>